mass0n30/RetroGameAtlas/README.md

     - with price data, users can keep track of collection value, price fluctuations.
   - maybe add tag group components in main body, for better user exp?
-  - maybe replace my custom Form with more cohesive Form Component Library (!Games Are loading in duplicate!)
+  - maybe replace my custom Form with more cohesive Form Component Library
+  - maybe populate more games for a modern section, excluding pc games.
+  Could toggle for Retro or Modern games - but I may want to keep it retro and limit my games to consoles
+  - maybe integrate ebay API for price data and ebay listing links
+  - maybe put in Twitch data for World record speed runs?
+  (!Games Are loading in duplicate!)

 Production tasks